 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Milwaukee were higher than average in January and February of this year.1 That pattern reversed in March, and filings by and large ceased in April and May.
+Eviction filings in Milwaukee were higher than average in January and February of 2020.1 That pattern reversed in March, and filings by and large ceased in April and May.
 In a normal April, over 1,000 evictions are filed in Milwaukee.
-This year, only 15 were filed.
+In April 2020, only 15 were filed.
+Filings increased dramatically in June and July following the expiration of state-wide eviction protections, but then decreased moderately in following months.2

-Milwaukee is made up of 298 Census Tracts.
-In each of those Tracts, we map eviction filings over the last four weeks compared to the typical number of filings in the average year.1 Over that period, we see steep declines in eviction filings across the city.
+Milwaukee is made up of 298 census tracts.
+In each of those tracts, we map the number of eviction filings over the last four weeks.
+If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.
 Most evictions in Milwaukee are filed in majority-Black neighborhoods.
-Since March, eviction filings have dropped steeply across all neighborhoods.
+In March and April 2020, eviction filings dropped steeply across all neighborhoods, though they increased again after May, exceeding historical averages in majority-white and majority-Black neighborhoods in June and July 2020.